What is that assortment of components on the control board?

 Sine Wave inverters produce utility-quality sine wave power form.

-Inverters frequently do not have fusing on their DC input side and require a DC rated fuse or braker, usually 30% greater than the inverter rating.
+Some inverters do not have fusing on their DC input side and require a DC rated fuse or breaker, usually 30% greater than the inverter rating.
 All inverters should have a breaker protecting protecting output.

 AC Distribution Panel